Skip Nav Destination

 Published: 20 July 2007

 ...
-Biochemical Society 2007 G-protein-coupled receptor (GPCR) ligand binding mutagenesis photoaffinity labelling receptor activation secretin receptor The superfamily of guanine nucleotide-binding protein (G-protein)-coupled receptors represents the largest group of cell membrane receptors and...
+Society 2007 G-protein-coupled receptor (GPCR) ligand binding mutagenesis photoaffinity labelling receptor activation secretin receptor Fluorescence techniques can provide complementary insights into the environment of indicators that can be situated at distinct sites throughout...

 Articles